ericsia/vscode-python-snippet-pack-2.0/README.md

 #### This extensions not only provide snippets but also is helpful for learning python programming language.
 * all python built-in snippets and with at least one example `=>` for each method
 * For example if you want to use string replace method type `.replace`
-* But if you don't know how to use replace method then type `str` find str.replace=>
+* But if you don't know how to use replace method then type `str` find str-replace=>
 * Contains a lot of other code snippets (like if:else, for, while, while:else, try:catch, fileIO and oop class snippets examples (polymorphism, encapsulation, inheritance)